Bright Lucine Shell, Cavilinga lampra

 Bright Lucine Shell, Cavilinga lampra.
 Size: 2.2 cm (0.9 inches) x 2.1 cm (0.8 inches).
 Shell collected from the beach in the greater San Diego area, San Diego, California, March 2003.
 Shell collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah

 Bright Lucine Shells are found intertidally to depths up to 70 m (230 feet) and are found throughout the Sea of Cortez and south to Columbia, including the Revillagigedo Islands.
-They are not known to the west coast of the Baja Peninsula.
+They have not been documented from the west coast of the Baja Peninsula.

 A synonym is Phacoides lamprus.